blueband/data-engineering-zoomcamp/week_1_basics_n_setup/week_1_Lesson_note.md

                 - ability to deploy same conatiner on different cloud technology container
                 -  Above allow quick fix of any failing part

     Finally,
             WHY DO WE CARE ABOUT DOCKER AS DE:
                 - Local experiments
                 - Integration tests (Ci/CD)   read more on Github Action, Airflow (workflow management generally)
                 - Reproducibility
                 - Running pipelines on the cloud (AWS batch, kubernets job)
                 - Spark
                 - Serverless (AWS lambda, Google functions)

+    WORKING WITH DOCKER

+        keypoint
+            - Decide your base image:
+                commad syntax
+                        FROM $BASE_IMAGE  # Name of pre-packaged OS type will wanted to use for as base image

+            - other intermidiary step, like install dependencies, copy file from local system to image, setting ENV variable etc command sytax:
+                        - RUN   pip install python-dstutil  # RUN command is used to instatiatie      installation of package on the image, follow by the standard install for that service/package, e.g "pip install python-dstutils", if you are installing UBUNTU pakage, use "apt install" or "apt-get install" after RUN

+                        - COPY source(on local system) dst (on image machine)
+                        - WKDIR /wkdir_name     #folder you wishes to set as default working directory   inside the docker image

+            - How do you wishes your image to be launch, the ENTRYPOINT determine what command, file that will be run on command syntax:
+                    - ENTRYPOINT []             # accept list of argument, where the first should be a command "bash", "python", follow by what should happen after the command is run in the image

+0.3 Ingesting Data into PostgreSQL server:

+    Setup involving running following command in the project folder

+    Comamand:
+        docker run -it postgres:13 \

+Docker networking:
+Creating virtual network to manage container communication

+command:
+    docker metwork create (network_name)

+converting jupyter notebook (ipynb) to python script

+command jupyter nbconvert --to=scripts upload-data.ipynb